Comau/pyedo/README.md

 - moveCircularX(x1, y1, z1, a1, e1, r1,j71, x2, y2, z2, a2, e2, r2,j72) :
 Can move the joints to a cartesian_position indicated through the pose in (x1, y1, z1, a1, e1, r1) and the opening position in mm of the gripper in (j71) passing throug another cartesian_position indicated through the pose in (x2, y2, z2, a2, e2, r2) and the opening position in mm of the gripper  in (j72) with a velocity percentage determined by the setSpeed() function, creating a circular path
 - moveCancel() :
-Can cancel the buffer of the moves, helpful when some erros occur in generating a path trajectory which is not allowed
+Can cancel the buffer of the moves, helpful when some erros occur in generating a path trajectory which is not allowed.
+The cancel can be called by pressing the 'k' key, even in the blocking mode.
+Pressing 'k' stops the movement itself with a deceleration.
 - moveToHome() :
 Can move the joints to the Home position, sending a command zero to all the joints and the gripper, with a velocity percentage determined by the setSpeed() function
 - moveToWaitingPos() :